tessercat/stack-deploy/README.md

 # Setup

-Run the following commands on the host as root to install Ansible on the host in a Python 3 venv.
+Run the following commands on the Debian 10 host as root to install Ansible on the host in a Python 3 venv.

     mkdir -p /opt/ansible